13 July 2022

 First, though, a little clarity about what I mean.

 I grant how the history of liberal democracy suggests something fundamentally wrong with it.
-The Enlightenment thinkers who originally shaped the body of libdem ideas and institutions named private property ownership as a primary human right on a par with free speech and freedom of religion.
+Many of the Enlightenment thinkers who originally shaped the body of libdem ideas and institutions named private property ownership as a primary human right on a par with free speech and freedom of religion.
 The emergence of libdem governments from that was entangled with the grave injustices of colonialism, slavery, genocide, and the birth of capitalism.
 Plus, of course, realworld liberal democracies today are capitalist societies exhibiting countless social injustices.
 “The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.”

 But libdem principle and left ideals are woven together in my heart and mind.